samthau/gov1347/index.md

 The postmortem of my model, assessing what went right, what went wrong, and what I should have done to correct my mistakes.

 ## [3.
 Narrative Assessment: The Urban-Rural Divide](Posts/narrative.html)
 A look at the urban-rural divide, and if it increased during the 2020 election.
+Discussion of the urban-rural divide itself, and how it relates to other factors about the election.

 # [Pre-Election Blog Posts](https://samthau.github.io/gov1347/)